Employee and Supervisor

 - If the employee is at home, advise them to stay at home and follow the protocols above.
 Also, find out when the employee was last at work.

-- Have your employees fill out the Report Exposure or Diagnosis form online within 24 hours of leaving work for Contact Tracers to follow up with them.
+- Have your employees fill out the Report Exposure, Symptoms, or Diagnosis form online within 24 hours of leaving work for Contact Tracers to follow up with them.
 Do not email reports or any personal, medical information.
 If an email is needed, only send a name and good contact number for the employee.

 - There is only one report form for leaving work, whether it is Quarantine after potential exposure/close contact with someone positive, Sign(s) and/or Symptom(s), or Confirmed Positive cases.